aerwin-sgcs/HelpMeLearn/HANDOVER.md

-# Breaking Through the Ceiling — Handover Document
+# Help Me Learn — Handover Document

 ## What This Is
 A single-page web app for students in Grades 6–10 about how to learn effectively.